arthurabreu2/arthurabreu2/README.md

 ## 🏆 Career Highlights

 - ✅ **Scalable APIs:** Designed APIs serving thousands of users with zero downtime.
+- ✅ Designed and developed APIs and frontend systems for advanced engineering simulations in the oil and gas industry.
+- ✅ Integrated **OpenCFS** for multiphysics modeling using finite element methods.
+- ✅ Developed interactive data analysis dashboards with **Matplotlib**, **Plotly**, and **Pandas**.
+- ✅ Created a **SOAP API** for communication with regulatory systems.
 - ✅ **Data-Driven Dashboards:** Reduced data processing times by 70%/90% with advanced analytics tools.
 - ✅ **Workflow Automation:** Automated key business processes, cutting manual efforts by 40%.
 - ✅ **User Experience:** Delivered seamless UIs, improving user satisfaction and product engagement.